 An employee satisfaction survey provides leaders with up-to-the-minute information about the state of employee morale.
 The survey results allow leaders to make adjustments in how they interact with employees.
 One thing is for certain; leaders must inspire trust and capability through their business decisions and their behavior.

-A leader is supposed to check complex reports, handle difficult situations much hesitation, maintain a quality professional culture, and lead the company to growth and success.
+A leader is supposed to check complex reports, handle difficult situations, maintain a quality professional culture, and lead the company to growth and success.

 A great way to do this is to have an employee satisfaction survey.

 An apple can look good on the outside but be rotten on the inside.
 Similarly, even though your staff is performing better now than they were a few years ago, their quality and amount of content may not be satisfactory.

 In the long term, this situation can cost the company a lot.

 Here are four reasons to create an employee satisfaction survey:

 The management has the power to make changes for a greater plan in the future.
 At the time, it may seem like a good investment.
 However, these new directions might not function as well as intended.
 The tension between management and employee can often be dealt with through training and open dialogue.
 With the survey, leaders need to find out if such tension is there in the first place.

 2. Team Development